 - Ebay is always a great place for a spot of

 - Local Christmas Fayres are brilliant for finding local handmade and unique gifts and it's great to support small independent businesses - you’ll be helping the local economy too!

 - Make a list of all the

 Christmas food essential and start stocking up on the non-perishables now to spread the cost over the coming weeks.
 Think about what you can make yourself and look out for festive favourites that are reduced that you can freeze for the big day (like nice stuffing, pigs in blankets or joints of meat).

 I love the Feed Your Family for £20 Facebook Page and website.
 They have some fantastic Christmas food tips here: www.facebook.com/fyf20quid/

 - Consider donating to charity rather than sending

 Christmas cards.
 I’ve done this for several years now.
-I don’t send cards to my friends who are on Facebook.
-Instead I set up a private group and invite them to it to wish them a merry Christmas.
-I add a fun video (see below) and festive photos.
+I don’t send cards to my friends who are on Facebook, I just post a festive message on Christmas Eve and add a fun video (see below) or festive photo.

 - Enter competitions to try and win some